Skip to main content

 Do I need to pay for the funeral upfront?

 Most funeral directors will wait for payment until after the funeral.
 If you are on means-tested benefits, you can apply for a Funeral Expenses Payment from the DWP to help cover costs.
 Some funeral directors also offer payment plans.
-Banks will often release funds from the deceased person's account specifically for funeral costs, even before probate.
+Banks will often release funds from their account specifically for funeral costs, even before probate.

 How much does a funeral cost in the UK?